kuldeep0020/event-delivery/README.md

   and each destination handler only commits offsets after the successful processing of an event. after a restart/crash, consumers shall resume from the last commited offset.
-New consumer groups shall reprocess the full event log
+New consumer groups will reprocess the full event log.

 - **At-least-once delivery:** Kafka provices at-least-once guarantees as long as you you make sure that you don't commit offsets for